wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 I really want to adapt this code to Tensorflow
 But I think it's better to wait for Tensorflow 2.0 to be fully released

-For now, I focused on how to implement this project on more difficult environment (Atari games, Roboschool, etc)
+For now, I focus on how to implement this project on more difficult environment (Atari games, Roboschool, etc)

 ## Contributing

-This project is far from finish.
-Any fix, contribute, or an idea is very appreciated
+This project is far from finish and will be improved anytime .
+Any fix, contribute, or idea would be very appreciated